 Report the total annual circulation, including renewals, of all materials in all formats borrowed from your library by authorized patrons.
 Include circulation counts from all service outlets (main library, branches, and bookmobile).

-Include: Interlibrary loans borrowed from other libraries, bulk loan materials, and reciprocal borrowing transactions.
+Include: Interlibrary loans borrowed for users, bulk loan materials, and reciprocal borrowing transactions.